elotroalex/chiens/_texts/translation.md

 - Bornou Sokoto, Benin and Dahomey Sikasso
 - Sikasso
-- I call to assembly: breasts and sky, drizzle
+- I call to assembly: breasts and sky, mist
 - and pearls, the sowing, the golden keys.

 - {:.sp} Toussaint.